119 people are interested

 These board members review case summaries of 4-5 cases of children in foster care each month to provide another set of eyes on the case, and offer recommendations regarding next steps and services that may help the case move forward so that permanency with the parent/s can be re-established sooner, or in cases where the return to the parent is not possible, provide recommendations so that other permanency can occur.

-We are looking for medical, mental health practitioners and social workers, as well as law enforcement, educators, and individuals with professional experience working with substance abuse, domestic violence, housing, and other areas which impact the families of children in foster care.
-This is important as we continue to develop diverse, professional boards made up of caring, resourceful, and committed volunteers.
+We are looking for individuals from diverse backgrounds, cultures, ethnicities and professions.
+Must be over the age of 21.
+Individuals with community knowledge, and also those with backgrounds to do with medical, mental health, social worker, education, substance abuse, domestic violence, housing, and other areas which impact the families of children in foster care.
+This is important as we continue to develop diverse, boards made up of caring, resourceful, and committed community volunteers.

 About Foster Care Review Office